-UEF requires that all incoming international students must have a valid personal (travel) insurance policy from an internationally recognized insurance agency for the whole duration of their stay in Finland.
+UEF requires that all incoming international students must have a valid personal health insurance and a travel insurance from an internationally recognized insurance agency for the whole duration of their stay in Finland.
 Insurance should cover all costs related to a treatment of sudden illness, accidents and accidental death.
-It is also important to check that your insurance also covers your travel to and from Finland.
+It is also important that the insurance also covers travels to and from Finland.

 You should note that health care is not completely free of charge even for EU/EEA citizens.
 Please also note that the European Health Insurance Card is not valid during your journey to and from Finland or during trips to other countries.

 Those who wish to use the services of a private doctor shall first pay the doctor for the treatment.
 Later, students with the European Health Insurance card or equivalent documents (citizens of the Nordic/EU/EEA countries, Switzerland or Québec) can apply compensation from Kela (the Social Insurance Institution of Finland) and they will be compensated for a part of the medical fee.
 Alternatively, they can claim for the compensation from their own health insurance offices later after returning to their home countries.

 Students from non-EU/EEA countries must have a health insurance and a travel insurance.

 Students from non-EU/non-EEA countries must be covered by a private health insurance from an internationally recognized, reliable and financially sound insurance agency.
 The insurance should be without deductible.
 Non-EU/non-EEA citizens must have an insurance to obtain the residence permit for Finland.
 The health insurance must be obtained prior to applying for a residence permit and it must be valid upon entry to Finland.

 Students applying for an extension to their residence permit must also have appropriate health insurance.
 The insurance must be valid throughout the entire stay in Finland.